devshareacademy/editor-scripts-quick/README.md

 ## Summary

-The scripts are divided in groups:
+The scripts split in groups:

 * [Core](#core-group)
 * [Arcade](#arcade-group)